mattaylor/elvis/readme.md

 ### Ternary Operator : `? !`

-The Ternary operator will return the  middle operand if the left operand evaluates to true otherwise it will return the right operand.
+The Ternary operator will return the  middle operand if the left operand evaluates as truthy otherwise it will return the right operand.

 This implementation was taken from Arak's suggestion on from https://forum.nim-lang.org/t/3342